CLICK HERE TO ACCESS

 Some of the challenges include:

-The Happy-Teacher Challenge gives an easy, quick way to bring some joy into teachers’ lives, simply by completing one box per day.
+The Happy-Teacher Challenge gives an easy, quick way to build teacher morale simply by completing one box per day.

 It doesn’t have to be this way.